cilliagustin/first-project-portfolio/TESTING.md

 "Click to return back to the [README.md](README.md)"

 ## Browser Compatibility
-The site was tested to work correctly in Google Chrome, Mozilla Firefox and Safari. here are some screenshots of the site in the diferent browsers.
+The site was tested to work correctly in [Google Chrome](https://www.google.com/chrome/), Mozilla [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Safari](https://www.apple.com/safari/).
+Here are some screenshots of the site in the different browsers.
 <details>
 <summary>Google Chrome</summary>